howardkyu/Lightrail-API-V2-Docs/docs/home.md

 #### Rail: Lightrail
 A source with `"rail": "lightrail"` means the value is stored in Lightrail and is represented by a ValueStore object.

 **ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as ValueStores.
+ValueStores are created from a template called Programs.

+**Programs:** A Program defines default properties for the ValueStores created from them.
+A ValueStore can be thought of as an instance of the value, and the Program defines it's rules.
+For example, a Gift Card Program might determine that the currency is USD and that all cards must be between $0-1000.
+The ValueStore would be a Gift Card with a unique code to access it.
+Programs also determine how ValueStores are accessed.

 The way a ValueStore is referenced in `sources` depends its `access` property.
 This defines how it is accessed and is the second property in the `sources` object.
 There are four values:
  1. **`customerId`:** Value is attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating Customers).
 This will cause the `orders` endpoint to consider all ValueStores associated with that customer and will resolve the complexity of applying them in the correct order.